-Occupational therapy for babies and toddlers
+Occupational Therapy for Babies and Toddlers

-Research indicates that early intervention is more effective when provided during the first three years of a child’s life.
 At birth, only about 15% of a baby’s brain is connected, but by age three, most of the remaining 85% has formed crucial neural connections.
-Intervention during this critical period can alter a child’s developmental trajectory and enhance their overall outcomes, allowing them to reach their full potential.

 We support families who have premature babies/been in neonatal care.

-If you are concerned about the following areas of development OT4me can help
+If you are concerned about the following areas of development OT4me can help.

 Delayed milestones such as: